 The Palace was not built for the Royal family, but instead for four high-ranking aristocrats.
 When the old Christiansborg Palace burnt down in 1794, the Royal family moved into Amalienborg Palace.

 Christian VII’s Palace is Queen Margrethe II’s palace for guests and official receptions.
 This palace is not open for visitors.

 Christian VIII’s Palace houses the museum Amalienborg.
 Here you can wander through the palace and learn more about the past 150 years of Royal history.
 In the museum, you will also find the private apartments of former Kings and Queens.
 The Royal Representation Rooms, the Gala Hall, and other state rooms in this Palace are still used by the Royal family.
 These rooms are open daily in June, July & August.
 In other months they are only open on Saturdays.

 Frederik VIII’s Palace is the official residence of Crown Prince Frederik and Crown Princess Mary.
 This palace is not open for visitors.

 Christian IX’s Palace is the official residence of Queen Margrethe II.
 This palace is not open for visitors.

-Behind the Palace you will find Amalie Garden.
+Behind the Palace, you will find Amalie Garden.
 This new garden is designed by Belgian architect Jean Delogne in 1983.
-The modern garden has fountains, sculptures, trees and flowers.
-And gives a wonderful view over the harbour and Copenhagen.
+The modern garden has fountains, sculptures, trees, and flowers.
+And gives a wonderful view over the harbor and Copenhagen.